Empathy in Historic Preservation | Interview with Historian Madeline Feierstein

 Architecture of Redemption?

 My master’s of architecture thesis at the University of Cambridge.
 This research explores the contradictions of solitary confinement at Eastern State Penitentiary in Philadelphia.
 This prison experimented with prolonged solitary confinement in the 1830s to inspire the redemption of inmates.
 By analyzing Jeremy Bentham’s plans for the ideal panopticon prison, architect John Haviland’s designs for this specific prison, and visitor accounts of prison’s daily operations, my thesis examines the builders’ philosophical assumptions about utopia, architecture, and human nature.
-VIEW PUBLICATION
+VIEW PROJECT >

 A Medieval Mask on a Modern Prison